emmajsadams/discord-mgmt-bot/README.md

 ## Low priority stuff

+TODO: create logging channel keeping track of all emmabot actions.
 TODO: configure githooks to prevent errors before commit (vscode mostly does this ) https://www.robertcooper.me/using-eslint-and-prettier-in-a-typescript-project
 TODO: pull out all configuration into a separate folder to begin the process of making the bot generic
 TODO: add feature to create new vc and text chat when they become full